 "The whole country is moving in one direction, but not Westminster (Parliament - Take a look.).
 Labor Party threatened to vote against the decision (to withdraw from the EU), the Liberal Democrats said they wanted to have the government business into a dead end, the members of the House of Lords have vowed to resist our every step. "

-But Mae disingenuous - it is clear what prompted it will be decided on the dissolution of Parliament.
-This opinion polls - more than flattering for her personally and, more importantly, for her party.
-According to the latest polls YouGov / Times, conservatives are ready to vote for the 44 percent, while for the entire Labor 25.
-Other studies also provide the advantage of the party Mae.
-Two years ago, the Conservative Party won 37 30 percent against the Labor Party, today, this gap will be higher.
-And thanks to the majority system (the entire Parliament is elected in single member constituencies and not on party lists) Party Mae can get much more votes in the House of Commons.
-And much more confident to spend as Brekzit and bargaining with Scotland.
+But Mei is cunning - after all it is clear what prompted her to decide on the dissolution of the parliament.
+These polls are more than flattering for her personally, and, more importantly, for her party.
+According to the latest YouGov / Times poll, for conservatives are ready to vote 44 percent, while for Labor only 25.
+The data of other studies also give the advantage of the Mei party.
+Two years ago, the conservative party won 37 percent against Labor against 30, today this gap will be higher.
+And thanks to the majority system (the whole parliament is elected in single-mandate constituencies, not according to party lists), May's party can get substantially more votes in the House of Commons.
+And it is much more confident to carry out both Brakes and bargaining with Scotland.

 Li Mei risks?
 No, unlike his predecessor, David Cameron, decided to hold a referendum on Brekzite to take the lead, to bring down a wave of discontent with the EU - and the loser.
 Cameron campaigned for Britain to remain in the EU, and a smaller part of his party, for example Boris Dzhonson, called for the exit.
 As a result, Prime Minister has lost the referendum and resigned.

-Mei is not performed for an exit from the EU.
-But, topping the government announced its intention to carry out a referendum certainly will, and carry out of the EU's tough, that is the full version.
-Given that the sentiment in favor of the release of the people are not weak now Mei actually holds a second referendum on the Brekzite.
-But this time, the conservatives under her leadership in favor of the country's withdrawal from the European Union.
-Under these conditions, they have virtually no chance to lose.
-Not so much because they are so popular, but because the opposition will have to agitate for an unpopular EU.
-And she and without it have enough problems.
+May did not advocate an exit from the EU.
+But, having headed the government, announced its intention to unconditionally fulfill the will of the referendum, and to make a way out of the EU in a tough, that is full version.
+Given that the mood in favor of getting out of the people has not weakened, now May actually holds the second referendum on Brexite.
+But only this time the conservatives under her leadership advocate the country's withdrawal from the European Union.
+In these conditions, they have virtually no chance of losing.
+Not so much because they are so popular, but because the opposition will be forced to campaign for an unpopular European Union.
+And she has enough problems without it.

 Labor Party storm - its elite never accepted Jeremy Corbyn, suddenly became the leader of the party after its defeat in the elections 2015 years.
 Corbin is not just too radical for the party establishment, but too soft for the British political scene, so was not able to catch the mass of voters.